zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/fast-refresh.md

 - The module you're editing might have _other_ exports in addition to a React component.
 - Sometimes, a module would export the result of calling higher-order component like `createNavigationContainer(MyScreen)`.
 If the returned component is a class, state will be reset.

-In the longer term, as more of your codebase moves to function components and Hooks, you can expect state to be preserved in more cases.
+In longer term, as more of your codebase moves to function components and Hooks, you can expect state to be preserved in more cases.

 ## Tips